jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

 After going through these steps, we can continue with the typical flow.

-But first we need to deploy the Openshift Hub:
+But first we need to deploy the OpenShift Hub:

 - if you already did this step, continue on [ACM Deployment](#acm-deployment-in-a-disconnected-environment)
-- If not, please go here and follow the [instructions for the Openshift Hub Cluster](/docs/prerequirements/ocp4-ipi-deployment.md)
+- If not, please go here and follow the [instructions for the OpenShift Hub Cluster](/docs/prerequirements/ocp4-ipi-deployment.md)

 ---